 Pearl Bank Apartments

 At its time of completion in 1976, Pearl Bank Apartments was the tallest apartment block in all of Southeast Asia.
-It’s easy to spot this building from afar – its cylindrical, horseshoe shape and interlocking levels still stand out today in a sea of shophouses and uniform skyscrapers.
-Its structure isn’t merely for show, as it was designed to minimise residents’ exposure to the afternoon sun.
-Best to appreciate this building before it gets demolished!
+Alas, it’s been marked to give way to a new residential building.
+But once upon a time, it was easy to spot this building from afar – when its cylindrical, horseshoe shape and interlocking levels stood out in a sea of shophouses and uniform skyscrapers.

 Pearl Bank Apartments, 1 Pearl Bank, Singapore 169016

 Also known as Singapore’s “Little Thailand”, Golden Mile Complex is a treasure trove of authentic Thai eateries, pubs and also occult stores – yep, we took the time to explore the place.
 Despite its rather nondescript interior, its exterior offers an arresting, slightly dystopian display.
 Built in 1960, the building was a pioneer for the Brutalist design.
 Its shallow, staggered profile was aimed at improving ventilation, and providing protective shading.
 Once considered avant-garde, the landmark remains prominent amongst a sea of generic-looking, monochromatic buildings thanks to its typewriter-esque appearance peppered by bright yellow hues.

 Golden Mile Complex, 5001 Beach Road, Singapore 199588